jaanga/jaanga.github.io/demo/unlimbited/README.md

 The ThreeCSG method follows closely the methods that Team UnLimbited currently use with OpenSCAD.
 We plan on building some UnLimbited demoes using ThreeCSG

+Today, however, we started with the Boolean operations available on the Three.js [shape]( https://threejs.org/docs/#Reference/Extras.Core/Shape ).
+ This creates an arbitrary polygon with holes in it.
+A shape may be extruded into a 3D mesh.

+The script created today is very preliminary.

 * A first pass at creating the forearm model
 * All geometry is parametric but not yet controlled by the UI